jeffmagill/jeffmagill.dev/content/blog/when-to-use-es6-sets-instead-of-arrays-in-javascript.md

 While Sets offer unique advantages, arrays are still preferable in many scenarios:
 - **Indexing & Ordering:** Arrays maintain the order of elements and allow direct access by index (e.g., `arr[2]`).
 Sets do not support index-based access.
-- **Advanced Methods:** Arrays have set of methods like `map`, `filter`, `reduce`, and `sort` that are not available on Sets.
+- **Advanced Methods:** Arrays have methods like `map`, `filter`, `reduce`, and `sort` that are not available on Sets.
 If you need to transform or aggregate data, arrays are often more convenient.
 - **Serialization & Compatibility:** Arrays can be easily serialized to JSON, while Sets require conversion first.
 Many libraries and APIs expect arrays, not Sets.
 Conversion adds brittle 'glue-code' to integrations.

 ## The Closing Tag

 Sets are a valuable tool when you need to guarantee uniqueness or need fast lookups of very large lists.
-But the array remains the reigning champion of ordering, indexing, and manual interation.
+But the array remains the reigning champion of ordering, indexing, and manual manipulation.
 Reach for the right tool and you will produce code that's both efficient and clear.

 ---